Pukka's Social Responsibility Policy

 Our People and Community

 We commit to be a socially responsible employer, caring about the individual, the environment, the community and the planet.
 We demonstrate our commitment by being For Life and B Corp certified.
 Both of which mean we take our responsibility to comply with, and better, national labour laws and be continuously improving seriously.
-We also actively review how we’re doing by running annual employee satisfaction surveys (Life at Pukka) and participating in external benchmarking such as B Corp.
-These tools, amongst others, act as our compass for determining where further improvements can be made.
+We also actively review how we’re doing by running annual employee engagement surveys and participating in external benchmarking such as B Corp.

 In practice this means we all (leaders and employees) have rights and responsibilities in the following areas: